 2. There is a unique precise prior that represents their state of knowledge, but they don't have or use it, even approximately.

 3. There is a unique precise prior that represents their state of knowledge, but, in practice, they can only report (precise or imprecise) approximations of it (not just computing decimal places for a real number, but also which things go into the prior could differ by approximation).
-Hypothetically, in the limit of time and space spent on computing its values, the approximations would converge to this unique precise prior.
+Hypothetically, in the limit of resources spent on computing its values, the approximations would converge to this unique precise prior.

 I'd be inclined to treat all three cases like imprecise probabilities, e.g. I wouldn't permanently commit to a prior I wrote down to the exclusion of all other priors over the same events/possibilities.